AbdulRehman985/aditi-library-management/SRS_Document.md

 ---

-*This SRS document serves as the authoritative source for all development activities and client expectations for the Aditi Library Management System project.*
+*This SRS document serves as the authoritative source for all development activities and client expectations for the ITMS Library Management System project.*